Advanced Home Care

 The Cleveland Clinic Foundation (CCF) is a world-renowned research and academic medical institution.
 CCF sought to accommodate its continued growth while providing “world-class” service at reasonable cost.
 PowerHouse conducted an Operational Assessment at the Telephone Operations Call Center in Cleveland, Ohio.
 The assessment included a focused analysis of the hardware, software, applications, utilities, environment, and procedures currently utilized within the Call Center.
 PowerHouse recommended both short- and long-term solutions related to technology, operations, policy, performance measures, and management.

-MedStar Health (MSH) is the largest healthcare provider in the Maryland and Washington, D.C. area.
+MedStar Health (MedStar) is the largest Healthcare provider in the Maryland and Washington, D.C. region.
 MedStar’s nine hospitals, Health Research Institute, and 20 health-related organizations are recognized regionally and nationally for excellence in medical care.
-MSH recognized the importance of Service Excellence and creating the MedStar Experience at every initial point of contact with its patients and customers.
-Its Call Centers were identified as an area of great potential for enhancing the Patient Experience and driving business to MSH entities.
-The goal was to delight Patients and Customers throughout the MedStar Health System by facilitating access to all information and services via streamlined processes, quick responses, and sincere and caring professionals for all customer contact channels.
-PowerHouse was selected to assist MSH to standardize protocols and processes across Call Center functions to reflect best-in-class Healthcare services and make the communication experience easy for all.
-Our consultants, expert in the healthcare arena, conducted a Call Center Assessment to analyze and document current Contact Center performance across the Health System, including key processes, technology, and operational practices.
-We also examined processes and operational practices in the key areas set forth by MSH.
-These included Appointment Scheduling, Patient Registration, Insurance Verification, Information/Marketing, Operator Service, Patient Complaint Management, and Referring Physician Access to MSH Services.
+MedStar Health recognized the importance of Service Excellence and creating the MedStar Experience at every initial point of contact with its patients and customers.
+Its Call Centers were identified as an area of great potential for enhancing the Patient Experience and driving business to MedStar Health entities.
+The catalyst was MedStar’s strategic project, Access 2020.
+Its goal was to delight patients and customers throughout the MedStar Health System by facilitating access to all information and services via streamlined processes, quick responses, and sincere and caring professionals for all customer contact channels.
+PowerHouse was selected to assist MedStar to standardize protocols and processes across Call Center functions to reflect best-in-class Healthcare services and make the communication experience easy for all.
+Our consultants, expert in the Healthcare arena, conducted a Call Center Assessment to analyze and document current Contact Center performance across the Health System, including key processes, technology, and operational practices.
+We also examined processes and operational practices in the key areas set forth by MedStar Health.
+These included Appointment Scheduling, Patient Registration, Insurance Verification, Information/Marketing, Operator Service, Patient Complaint Management, and Referring Physician Access to MedStar Health Services.
 Upon completion of the assessment, PowerHouse performed a gap analysis between the current state and that envisioned by MedStar Health’s business leaders.
 We made recommendations related to Contact Center performance, technology, work processes, staffing and skill sets, reporting relationships, and environmental and cultural factors.
 Our consultants partnered with MedStar to develop a comprehensive three-year plan for consolidating the Call Center operations, thus streamlining processes, improving service and efficiency, and ultimately enhancing the Patient Experience.

-New York University Langone Medical Center (NYULMC) is a premier academic medical center located in New York City.
-The Medical Center is in the midst of a multi-year, multi-building Campus Transformation project that involves the construction of a new clinical care pavilion, necessitating the demolition of an existing building housing the institution’s main enterprise telecommunications platform.
-NYULMC engaged PowerHouse to assist in the development of a multi-year Strategic Telecommunications Plan that fully integrates with the Campus Transformation project.
+New York University Langone Hospitals (NYULH) is a premier academic medical center located in New York City.
+NYULH was in the midst of a multi-year, multi-building Campus Transformation project that involves the construction of a new clinical care pavilion, necessitating the demolition of an existing building housing the institution’s main enterprise telecommunications platform.
+PowerHouse was engaged to assist in the development of a multi-year Strategic Telecommunications Plan that fully integrates with the Campus Transformation project.
 The project included planning the migration of 15,000 extensions from the current environment of multiple Siemens, Cisco, and Nortel PBX’s and multiple disparate Call Center platforms to a single enterprise-wide Voice over IP telecommunications platform and a single Call Center platform.
 As part of this project, PowerHouse consultants physically inventoried and electronically documented more than 200 wiring closets and technology rooms.
 Work on this project began in August 2009.
 Since that time, our enterprise-wide telephony strategy and subsequent multi-year tactical plan for phased infrastructure improvements were approved by the institution’s Executive Board.
 PowerHouse also developed systems and applications specifications and managed an extensive systems procurement process through to successful contract negotiations with the selected vendor.
 We were also asked to conduct a survey to ascertain the level of adoption and comfort with IP Telephony among other large health system organizations.
 PowerHouse reached out to large medical centers, most with more than 14,000 lines; twenty-two surveys were completed.
-The information yielded from the survey was critical in that NYULMC was able to gain valuable information that would ultimately impact the success of future system acquisition and implementation.
-PowerHouse continues to provide on-going project management assistance to NYULMC for the enterprise-wide implementation of the new telecommunications platform.
+The information yielded from the survey was critical in that NYULH was able to gain valuable information that would ultimately impact the success of future system acquisition and implementation.
+PowerHouse continues to provide on-going project management assistance to NYULH for the enterprise-wide implementation of new telecommunications platforms.

 Seattle Children’s Hospital